nilandev/json-formatter-extenson/README.md

 - Works entirely client-side; your JSON data never leaves your browser.

 ### Contact:
-For any queries/issues - open an issue on https://github.com/nilandev/json-formatter-extenson/issues
+For any queries/issues - [open an issue](https://github.com/nilandev/json-formatter-extenson/issues) on here.
-For any query, drop me an email at ask.nilan@gmail.com

 ## Get Involved!
 Want to contribute to this project?
 Great!
 Here are a few guidelines to get you started: